strapi/documentation/docs/developer-docs/latest/development/export-import.md

 ### Disable data compression

-The default `strapi export` command compresses your project data using `gzip` compression.
+The default `strapi export` command compresses your project data using `gzip` compression and adds the `.gz` file extension.

 To disable compression, pass the `--no-compress` option with the `strapi export` command.